-- In the mapping row, select a Directory Group to map, then select the following: - The Axiom Role that you want the users to belong to. - The Subsystem that you want the users to belong to.
+- In the mapping row, select a Directory Group to map, then select the following: - The Axiom Role that you want the users to belong to.
+You can select None if you do not want the users to be assigned to a role. - The Subsystem that you want the users to belong to.
 This option is only present if subsystems are enabled for your system. - The User Type for the users.
 This means license type, such as a Standard license or a Viewer license. - The Authentication Type for the users, Windows User or SAML.
 If you want to use a different authentication type, then you must update the users after importing to assign them to the desired authentication type.
 You may be able to create a Save Type 4 report to Axiom.Principals to update the users, and process that report within the same Scheduler job, after the Active Directory import task is performed.